YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

 Trevose fell down and scrambled back against the wall by Harlyn, who stood frozen in shock.
 But Veryan leapt forward to attack, swinging the branch in a powerful arc.

-Trevose could barely breath but saw the dragon stumble and its body twist.
-Veryan’s first blow sent its head tilting to one side then there were shouts as she leapt on its back.
+Trevose could barely breathe but saw the dragon stumble, and its body twist.
+Veryan's first blow sent its head tilting to one side then there were shouts as she leapt on its back.
 She dropped the branch and lashed out with her hands until the whole dragon tumbled to the side, and its head went crashing to the ground.